sara-sabr/ITStrategy/_posts/en/2021-06-02-stats-digial-policy-instruments.md

 - The person holding the role of CIO also holds the role of a Departmental Official responsible for Cyber Security (DOCS).
 As such, that person is effectively accountable for both CIO and DOCS requirements.
 - the Chief Security Officer (CSO) reports to the Assistant Deputy Minister (ADM) that is responsible for Identity Management (a different ADM than the one holding the role of CIO/DOCS).
 So in the statistics below, we have indicated that Identity Management requirements fall under the CSO.
-- The CIO is currently the one signin-off Algorithmic Impact Assessments (AIA), not the Business-level ADM.
+- The CIO is currently the one signing-off Algorithmic Impact Assessments (AIA), not the Business-level ADM.
 As such, we have indicated that the Directive on Automated Decision Making and its AIA requirements fall under the CIO.
 - Policy instruments do not mention the role of a Chief Data Officer (CDO).
 Instead they put the accountability of data under the CIO.
 At ESDC, we have a CDO that reports to a different ADM than the CIO.
 We have placed accountability to the CDO within the context of the Mandatory Procedures for Enterprise Architecture Assessment.

 ## Statistics